MagmaZ3637/MTrims/README.md

 ## 💾 INSTALLATION
 ***
-1. Download `latest` MTrims
+1. Download `latest` MTrims and `virion` depend
-2. Place MTrims file into `plugins` directory
+2. Place MTrims file into `plugins` directory and virion depend into `virion` directory
 3. Restart The Server

 ### ❗ VIRION DEPEND